 The search queries that rank between 10 and 14 places on average are very opportunistic ones for you.
 This means You can either optimize pages that these phrases are ranking for or create unique pages.

 Either way, you choose, you have an opportunity to rank on the first page of Google.

 Your blog already ranks for these terms.
 In fact, many of those should be what you haven’t optimized or added to any page.

 So, you could easily rank for these keywords as they are not too competitive.

-Step 1: Go to keywordShitter.com and enter the keywords you got from Google search console.
+Step 1: Go to keywordShitter.com and enter the keywords you got from the Google search console.
 (Note: You should add relevant keywords to get more related keywords.
-You will find by adding irrelevant keywords, it’s harder to scrap on-topic keywords)
+You will find by adding irrelevant keywords, and it’s harder to scrap on-topic keywords)

 You can also specify positive and negative keywords to get targeted long tail keywords for content marketing campaigns.